garcia/simfile/docs/source/reading-writing.rst

 :func:`simfile.mutate` writes the simfile back to the disk only if it exits without an exception.
-Any exception that reaches the context manager will propagate up, *except* for :data:`simfile.CancelMutation`, which cancels the operation without re-throwing.
+Any exception that reaches the context manager will propagate up, *except* for :class:`.CancelMutation`, which cancels the operation without re-throwing.

-If this workflow doesn't suit your use case, you can serialize to a file object using the :meth:`simfile.base.BaseSimfile.serialize` method:
+If this workflow doesn't suit your use case, you can serialize to a file object using the simfile's :meth:`~simfile.base.BaseSimfile.serialize` method:

     >>> import simfile
     >>> springtime = simfile.open('testdata/Springtime.ssc')